lukaskatko/covey.town/README.md

 Navigate to the `/frontend` directory.
 Create a new `.env` file with the following line: REACT_APP_TOWNS_SERVICE_URL=http://localhost:4000

-This tells the frontend where to send requests to the backend and allows the frontend to communicate. without the correct SERVICE_URL, all the requests from the frontend will get rejected.
+This tells the frontend where to send requests to the backend and allows the frontend to communicate.
+Without the correct SERVICE_URL, all the requests from the frontend will be rejected.

 #### 2. Install dependencies